Measuring the Substructure Mass Power Spectrum of 23 SLACS Strong Galaxy-Galaxy Lenses with Convolutional Neural Networks: Convolutional neural network

-Several methods are available for efficiently sampling from the weight distributions.
+Several methods are available for efficiently sampling from the weight distributions of a BNN.
 We use the most common one, Flipout~\citep{Flipout}, an efficient technique for optimizing a BNN by generating pseudo-independent weight perturbations on mini-batches of data.
+Unlike traditional methods where weight samples are shared across all examples in a mini-batch, Flipout applies a random sign matrix to the weights for each data point.
+This approach efficiently decorrelates the gradients between different examples in the mini-batch, reducing the gradient variance compared with shared perturbations and thereby stabilizing the training process. \citet{CMB_Flipout1} showed that Flipout outperforms other methods of sampling from the weight distributions of a BNN during training, including Dropout, DropConnect, and the reparameterization trick.
 The log-variance of the kernel posterior is initialized by $\mathcal{N}(-9,0.01)$ consistent with~\citet{CMB_Flipout1}.
 In variational inference, the negative evidence lower bound object (ELBO) is minimized with respect to the variational parameters~\citep{VI,MC_Dropout,Uncertainty_in_SIE_predictions}.
 The Kullback–Leibler (KL) divergence between the variational distribution and the prior is included in our loss to act as a regularization term to control the standard deviation of each weight in the network.
 We also use KL-annealing~\citep{KL_annealing} linearly for the first 100 epochs to slowly introduce the KL-divergence term.
 The authors of~\citet{CMB_Flipout1} discuss how $L_2$ regularization can be used on the standard deviation of each weight to calibrate the uncertainty in our predictions.
 We apply an $L_2$ regularization of $10^{-3}$ on the standard deviation.
 Lowering the regularization leads to higher uncertainties on each weight, while increasing the regularization makes the network behave more deterministic by pushing the variances closer to zero.
 This parameter can be adjusted in the same way that the dropout rate can be adjusted using Monte Carlo dropout~\citep{MC_Dropout} to calibrate the uncertainty~\citep{Uncertainty_in_SIE_predictions}.
 We note that the BNN will have twice as many parameters as a corresponding deterministic network because we optimize both the mean and standard deviation of each weight.